-A Lee County jury of 12 citizens has found former Auburn Republican and Alabama House Speaker Mike Hubbard guilty of 12 felony charges of violating the state's ethics law — the very same ethics law he was instrumental in passing.
+A Lee County jury has found former Auburn Republican and Alabama House Speaker Mike Hubbard guilty of 12 felony charges of violating the state's ethics law — the very same ethics law he was instrumental in passing.

-After only a little more than seven hours, the jury reached a historic verdict in a four-year investigation into Hubbard's use of his offices as both House speaker and chairman of the Alabama Republican Party.
+After a little more than seven hours of deliberations, the jury reached a historic verdict in a four-year investigation into Hubbard's use of his offices as both House speaker and chairman of the Alabama Republican Party.